 - 1. A student will be allowed to make up tests if her absence was an excused absence as determined by the Dean of Student Services. - 2.
-If a student encounters an emergency on the morning of her make-up test that prevents her from attending her make-up test session, she is to send a TEAMS message to either the Dean of Student Services or the Academic Assistant Principal before 8:30 AM. - 3.
-No test may be made up during the school day, except with special permission from the Academic Assistant Principal. - 4.
-All make-up tests, with the exception of tests missed due to a Dominican event, will be made up on Saturday mornings.
-Three make-up test sessions will be held each Saturday: 8:00-8:55 a.m., 9:00-9:55 a.m., and 10:00-10:55 a.m.
-Each student is to report to the designated testing room no later than 7:45 a.m. wearing her complete uniform.
-No matter how many tests a student is making up, she must report to the first testing session. - 5.
+If a student checks out of school on the day of her assigned make up test, she is required to notify the Dean of Student Services via TEAMS before she leaves campus. - 3.
+No test may be made up during the school day, except with special permission from the Assistant Principal. - 4.
+All make-up tests, with the exception of tests missed due to a Dominican event, will be made up on Monday, Tuesday, and Thursday, immediately after school. - 5.
 A student must make up tests within one week of her return to school. - 6.
 If a student misses her scheduled make-up test session, she receives a 0% for the untaken test. - 7.
-In the event of extraordinary circumstances, the student must consult with the Academic Assistant Principal to arrange make-up work.
+In the event of extraordinary circumstances, the student must consult with the Assistant Principal to arrange make-up work.